 When visiting the Big Island, you might be wondering if you should stay in Hilo or Kona.

-Most of the Big Island hotels are located in Kona.
-And that’s where you’ll find some of the fancier resorts, as well.
+Most of the Big Island hotels are located in Kailua-Kona.
+And that’s where you’ll find some of the fancier luxury resorts, as well.

-Hilo is more laid back and you’ll probably need to stay in an Airbnb or Hawaii vacation rental home.
+Hilo is more laid back, and you’ll probably need to stay in a VRBO or Hawaii vacation rental home.

 6. Split Your Stay Between Kona and Hilo